CSCD01/team_20-project/deliverables/4/2-analysis/README.md

 ![Sequence Diagram: After(1)](https://github.com/CSCD01/team_20-project/blob/master/deliverables/4/2-analysis/D4-SequenceDiagram_after_base.jpg)
 ### Sequence Diagram: After (Interface interactions)
 We realize that our implementation of automatic label placing would require that we update the positioning of the labels whenever a re-render is called.
 Specifically, we recognize that when the user zooms in or pans, we will need to re-compute the positions of the labels; thus, we forsee the necessity of having a `refresh_label_lines` method that is called when a user action is taken.
-Furthermore, we anticipate that we will need to call this method whenever the user navigates (via home, back, or forward)
+Furthermore, we anticipate that we will need to call this method whenever the user navigates (via home, back, or forward).

 ![Sequence Diagram: After(2)](https://github.com/CSCD01/team_20-project/blob/master/deliverables/4/2-analysis/D4-SequenceDiagram_after_interactions.jpg)
 ## Affected Files
+These changes will impact the following files:
+* `pyplot.py` - The scripting layer will be updated to include our `label_lines` method.
+* `_axes.py` - The core implementation of our `label_lines` and `refresh_label_lines` will reside here.
+* `backend_bases.py` - Add our calls to `refresh_label_lines` whenever the user triggers a re-render.